The Change From Christmas Season To Easter Season.

 There's been some joyous events these last few weeks -- the birth of Jesus, his naming and circumcision, the first Gentiles to find him, and his baptism.
 On various dates and combinations, from place to place through the ages, the Christian Church has offered its members celebrations of these things in its church year.

 But a change is coming, one already present amid the joy.
 We know as we celebrate his birth that he was born for us so he could die for us.
-We know as his blood was spilled in circumcision, putting him under the Law, his blood would be spilled on the Cross, to redeem us from under the Law.
+We know as his blood was spilt in circumcision, putting him under the Law, his blood would be spilt on the Cross, to redeem us from under the Law.
 We saw that the Gentiles who found him had to return by a different way, as the way of all who find him is different afterward.
 And after his baptism, Jesus will spend forty days in the desert before beginning his public ministry, wherein he will be tempted to make himself into the various false Messiahs into which Man so ofter makes him anyway.
 We will soon imitate those forty days for our own devotion with the season of Lent, on the way to the Cross, without which Easter is but another metaphor or myth.
 A change is coming.

 The Transition In The West And In The East.

-The Western and the Eastern Churches also calculate Easter, and thus the forty days before it, differently, but the overall pattern is the same, as is a transitional period between what leads to Easter and the Christmas season just past.
+The Western and the Eastern Churches calculate Easter, and thus the forty days before it, differently, but the overall pattern is the same, as is a transitional period between what leads to Easter and the Christmas season just past.
 In the Eastern Church this transitional period is framed by five Sundays, after the last of which Great Lent begins on Clean Monday; in the Western Church it is a little over three weeks with Lent starting on Ash Wednesday.
 Either way, it is there.

 Candlemas is the last feast dated with respect to Christmas.
 The 40 days of purpose, from Jesus' birth to his mother's purification in the mikveh and his presentation in the Temple, end then.
 Those 40 days are fixed, reckoned forward from Christmas, from 25 December through 2 February.
 The next 40 days of purpose are not fixed, and are reckoned backward from that to which they lead, Easter, which is not a fixed date either and reckoned differently in the West and in the East.
 In the West, Ash Wednesday, the first day of Lent, will never be earlier than 4 February, so that always works out even if by just two days after Candlemas.